-This is why: let’s say an employee working under you has to be terminated; either that employee has committed a fireable offense or their work is not meeting the appropriate standards.
+This is why: Let’s say an employee working under you has to be terminated; either that employee has committed a fireable offense or the individual’s work is not meeting the appropriate standards.
 There’s pressure on you to terminate immediately.
 And why not?
-This is done in the U.S. every day, right?
 We expect everyone to do their jobs and keep up their end of the contract or leave.

 First and most importantly, do not terminate an employee without doing your homework first.
 Most countries in the world have significant limitations in terms of what a company can do when it comes to letting an employee go, either for conduct, performance, or any other reason.
 In fact, immediately firing an employee can expose your company to a major lawsuit.
 In many countries, employees have easy access to labor courts.
-The employee is seen as the “little guy” and there are major protections in place against corporations abusing employees.
-Especially in any country with a history of socialism, you have to protect your company to ensure that all details of an employment agreement — and the end of that relationship — are very carefully managed.
+There are major protections in place against corporations unjustly terminating employees.
+Therefore, you have to protect your company to ensure that all details of an employment agreement — and the end of that relationship — are very carefully managed.

-“At-will employment” is standard the U.S. — it is the principle stating you can be hired or fired at any time for any reason.
-This is not at all the case internationally.
-Most countries require at least 7 days’ notice to terminate employment and very detailed employment contracts, and many countries require much more notice and also require companies to follow very detailed notification procedures.
+In the U.S., “at-will employment” is standard — it is the principle stating you can be hired or fired at any time for any reason.
+Most other countries, however, require at least seven days’ notice to terminate employment and very detailed employment contracts.
+In fact, many countries require much more notice and also require companies to follow very detailed notification procedures.

-To get out of a relationship with an employee — even in a layoff — your organization has a lot to assess prior to initiating the process.
+To terminate a relationship with an employee — even in a layoff — your organization has a lot to assess prior to initiating the process.
 For example, is it worth terminating employees without the notice period if you’re going to owe them several months of salary and other state-regulated payments?

-So, how is this realistically dealt with outside of the United States?
-Here are a few examples from around the world.
+So, how is this realistically dealt with around the world?

 Mexico is very labor-friendly.
 Protections are put in place for the good of the employees, but sometimes this has the backlash effect of making it hard to do business.
 For example, did you know that there is a 90-day severance payment required after you terminate an employee in Mexico?

-That’s literally the case even if you only hire someone for a couple months.
+That’s the case even if you only hire someone for a couple of months.
 There is a 30-day probationary period, but it’s hard to show that you need to terminate after 30 days, so most companies end up paying out the 90 days.
-It’s generally deemed “worth it” as compared to the cost of going to court and trying to avoid paying severance.
+It’s generally deemed “worth it” as compared to the cost of going to court in an effort to avoid paying severance.

-In addition, there tends to be a lot of instances of fraud in Mexico.
-Employers in Mexico are strongly encouraged to have employees come into the office and fingerprint resignation and termination paperwork.
+In addition, there are instances of misrepresentation in Mexico, I which employers are strongly encouraged to have employees come into the office for fingerprint resignation and termination paperwork.
 The risk is that an employee might say “that’s not my signature” to retroactively claim there was disagreement over a settlement.
-For this reason, we recommend always having great local advisors to help you every step of the way with termination in a foreign country
+For this reason, we recommend always having expert local advisors to help you every step of the way with termination internationally.

 To terminate for cause in Germany, the notice of termination must be served in writing within two weeks of the employer gaining knowledge of the underlying facts leading to the termination.
 The notice is only effective as of the last date of the month.